Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density

-DR-TD-DFT and CVS-EOM-IP-CCSD calculations, and the corresponding DR-TD-DFT-in-DFT and CVS-EOM-IP-CCSD-in-DFT calculations were performed in DIRAC22~\cite{DIRAC22} version of the \texttt{DIRAC} electronic structure code~\cite{saue2020dirac}, as well as development snapshots (\texttt{34fbd49,4b35e48,d70bbe283,e061718,e0617189f6, \\ e7e2094}).
+DR-TD-DFT and the corresponding 4c-DR-TD-DFT-in-DFT calculations were performed in DIRAC22~\cite{DIRAC22} version of the \texttt{DIRAC} electronic structure code~\cite{saue2020dirac}, as well as development snapshots (\texttt{34fbd49,4b35e48,d70bbe283,e061718,e0617189f6, \\ e7e2094}).
 We employed Dyall's all-electron basis sets of double and triple-zeta quality \cite{dyall2002relativistic,dyall2016relativistic} for uranium and Dunning's cc-pVTZ basis set \cite{denning1976electronic} for all other atoms.
 These basis sets were left uncontracted.
 We have employed a gaussian nuclear model in all calculations \cite{visscher1997dirac}.

-For all DFT calculations with \texttt{DIRAC}, we have employed the Dirac-Coulomb ($^4$DC) Hamiltonian and the long-range corrected CAM-B3LYP \cite{yanai2004new}, whereas for EOM calculations, we have employed the X2Cmmf~ \cite{sikkema2009molecular} Hamiltonian ($^{2}$DC$^{M}$), in which the decoupling of the large and small components is done by block diagonalized the converged 4-component Fock matrix at the end of the SCF procedure.
-In benchmark calculations with EOM-IP-CCSD, we have also employed the X2Cmmf-Gaunt~ \cite{sikkema2009molecular} Hamiltonian ($^{2}$DCG$^{M}$), in which the Gaunt integrals are included in the construction of the (4-component) Fock matrix the SCF step, but are not explicitly included in the transformation from atomic to molecular basis.
-Apart from the case of CVS-EOM-IP calculations on the bare uranyl ion, we replaced the contributions from $(SS|SS)$-type integrals by a simple Coulombic correction~\cite{visscher1997approximate} for reasons of computational cost.
+For all DFT calculations with \texttt{DIRAC}, we have employed the Dirac-Coulomb ($^4$DC) Hamiltonian and the long-range corrected CAM-B3LYP\cite{yanai2004new} functional.

 In all of our calculations, the structures employed were based on the experimental crystal structure of Cs$_2$UO$_2$Cl$_4$ reported by~~\citet{watkin1991structure}, whose U-O and U-Cl bond lengths are 1.774~\AA \ and 2.673~\AA \ respectively.
 For the embedding calculations, we employed the same structural models and subsystem partitioning as outlined by~~\citet{gomes2013towards}.
 All calculations on the bare uranyl and uranyl tetrachloride were carried out in D$_{\infty_h}$ and $D_{2h}$ symmetry, respectively, while for embedded uranyl simulations the crystalline site symmetry (C$_{2h}$) was used.